Looking for places to visit in Mongolia? Look no farther!

 Mongolian Transportation Tips

-The best from of transportation in Mongolia is your own two feet.
+The best form of transportation in Mongolia is your own two feet.
 If you’re obviously a foreigner, most taxi drivers will try to fleece you out of a few extra thousand tughrik, or tögrög (Mongolian currency).
-But, taxi rates are generally cheap to begin with, and being fleeced a few extra thousand shouldn’t hurt your wallet too much.
+But, taxi rates are generally cheap to begin with, so if you really need to take a taxi, being fleeced a few extra thousand shouldn’t hurt your wallet too much.

 Where to Stay in Mongolia: Hotels and Hostels